 The conduct of the trial will be overseen by a Trial Steering Committee (TSC), a group of experienced critical care personnel and trialists as well as a 'lay' representative and a senior member of staff from the CTU.
-Biannual meetings will be held and will be formally minuted.
+Annual meetings will be held and will be formally minuted.
+As the Data Monitoring Ethics Committee (DMEC) will meet biannually, the TSC may be convened to discuss issues and recommendations raised by the DMEC, in addition to the scheduled annual meetings.
 Membership of the TSC is listed in section 11.3.1 and representatives of the trial Sponsors and Funder will be invited to all TSC meetings.
 The TSC, in the development of this protocol and throughout the trial will take responsibility for monitoring and guiding overall progress, scientific standards, operational delivery and protecting the rights and safety of trial participants.